scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 - *Hop-by-hop path authorization.* SCION packets can only be forwarded along authorized path segments.
 This is achieved thanks to message authentication codes (MACs) within each hop field.
 During beaconing, each AS's control plane creates nested MACs, which are then verified during forwarding.
-This gives end hosts strong guarantees about the path where the data is routed, with minimal overhead and resource requirements on routers.
+This gives endpoints strong guarantees about the path where the data is routed, with minimal overhead and resource requirements on routers.
-Giving end hosts strong guarantees about the full inter-domain path is important to avoid traffic interception, and to enable geofencing (i.e., keeping data in transit within a well-defined trusted area of the global Internet).
+Giving endpoints strong guarantees about the full inter-domain path is important to avoid traffic interception, and to enable geofencing (i.e., keeping data in transit within a well-defined trusted area of the SCION network).
 This facilitated early adoption in the finance industry.

-- *Host addressing agnostic.* SCION decouples routing from end-host addressing: inter-domain routing is based on ISD-AS tuples rather than on end-host addresses.
+- *Host addressing agnostic.* SCION decouples routing from host addressing: inter-domain routing is based on ISD-AS tuples rather than on host addresses.
 This design decision has two outcomes: First of all, SCION can reuse existing host addressing schemes, such as IPv6, IPv4, or others.
 Second, the control plane does not carry prefix information.
 Thanks to PCFS, packets contain forwarding state, so routers do not need to look up routing tables (avoiding the need for dedicated hardware).

-- *Transparency.* SCION end hosts have full visibility of the inter-domain path where their data is forwarded.
-This is a property that is missing in traditional IP networks, where routing decisions are made by each hop, therefore end hosts have no visibility nor guarantees on where their traffic is going.
+- *Transparency.* SCION endpoints have full visibility of the inter-domain path where their data is forwarded.
+This is a property that is missing in traditional IP networks, where routing decisions are made by each hop, therefore endpoints have no visibility nor guarantees on where their traffic is going.
 Additionally, SCION users have visibility on the roots of trust that are used to forward traffic.
 SCION, therefore, makes it harder to redirect traffic through an adversary's vantage point.
 Moreover, SCION gives end users the ability to select which parts of the Internet to trust.
 This is particularly relevant for workloads that currently use segregated networks.

 - *Fault isolation.* As the SCION routing process is hierarchically divided into intra-ISD and inter-ISD, faults have a generally limited and localized impact.
 Misconfigurations, such as an erroneous path policy, may suppress some paths.
 However, as long as an alternative path exists, communication is possible.
 In addition, while the control plane is responsible for creating new paths, it does not invalidate existing paths.
-The latter function is handled by end hosts upon detecting failures or eventually receiving an SCMP message from the data plane.
+The latter function is handled by endpoints upon detecting failures or eventually receiving an SCMP message from the data plane.
 This separation of control and data plane prevents the control plane from cutting off an existing communication or having a global kill-switch.